Hybrid lunar ISRU plant: a comparative analysis with carbothermal reduction and water extraction: Mass, power, and sizing results

 \subsection{Sensitivity Analyses}

+\revaa{As mentioned, the CR process requires additional H\textsubscript{2} and CH\textsubscript{4}; therefore, the landed mass of any architecture with the CR process changes depending on the operational period.
+Figure \ref{fig:sizing_mass_prod_period} shows the change in the landed mass of each architecture in response to varying operational periods.
+Each architecture is designed to produce 10.0 t of LOX and 1.25 t of LH\textsubscript{2} annually.
+As can be seen in this figure, the order of architectures except for the \revaa{SH} is reversed between one year and two years' operation regarding their landed mass.
+For six years or longer operation, the CR architecture requires the most landed mass.}

 The effect of the target production rate on the comparable mass and the power consumption are summarized in Figs.~\ref{fig:sizing_mass_target_ox}, and \ref{fig:sizing_power_target_ox}.
 As can be seen, there are near-linear trends for both mass and power against the production rate.
-Among the analyzed range, 1 – 20 tons of oxygen per year (Fig.~\ref{fig:sizing_mass_target_ox_1}), the Series Hybrid architecture is always the heaviest.
+Among the analyzed range, 1 – 20 \revaa{t} of oxygen per year (Fig.~\ref{fig:sizing_mass_target_ox_1}), the \revaa{SH} architecture is always the heaviest.
 While the \rev{CR architecture can be the lightest regardless of the target production for one year of operation (Fig.~\ref{fig:sizing_mass_target_ox_1})}, for three years of operation (Fig.~\ref{fig:sizing_mass_target_ox_3}), the advantage of the WE architecture becomes clearer due to the extra methane and hydrogen required for the other architectures.
-When comparing the power consumption Fig.~\ref{fig:sizing_power_target_ox}), the WE plant appeared to be the least power-consuming while the CR or the Series Hybrid plant requires the most power.
+When comparing the power consumption (Fig.~\ref{fig:sizing_power_target_ox}), the \revaasecond{CR} plant appeared to be the least power-consuming while the \revaasecond{WE} plant requires the most power \revaasecond{for the majority of the studied range.
+Compared to the landed mass, the variance in the power consumption among all architectures remains relatively small}.

 \rev{Figure \ref{fig:sizing_mass_recycle_rate} shows the system mass dependence on the CR reactant, i.e., CH\textsubscript{4} and H\textsubscript{2}, recycle rate.
 As can be seen in this figure, there is a linear relationship between the recycle rate and the landed mass.
 For one year of operation (Fig.~\ref{fig:sizing_mass_recycle_rate_1year}), the CR can be the lightest architecture.
-For a higher recycling rate, the difference between the WE and the Series Hybrid architecture can be almost negligible.
+For a higher recycling rate, the difference between the WE and the \revaa{SH} architecture can be almost negligible.
 When the operational period is three years (Fig.~\ref{fig:sizing_mass_recycle_rate_3years}), the WE can be the lightest regardless of the CR reactant recycle rate.}